FavourOgboi/ACO-Algorithm-For-Solution-Gas-Oil-Ratio-PVT-Correlation/README.md

 ## Project Overview

-This project, developed by David, a final-year student at the Federal University of Petroleum Resources Effurun (FUPRE), utilizes an Ant Colony Optimization (ACO) algorithm to predict the Gas-Oil Ratio (GOR) based on PVT (Pressure-Volume-Temperature) data.
+This project, developed by David, a final-year student at the Federal University of Petroleum Resources Effurun (FUPRE), utilizes an Ant Colony Optimization (ACO) algorithm to estimate the Gas-Oil Ratio (GOR) based on PVT (Pressure-Volume-Temperature) data.
 By mimicking the foraging behavior of ants, the algorithm optimizes the estimation process, making it applicable to various challenges in petroleum engineering.

 ### Key Features